sysbio-bioinf/TraqBio/README.md

 biotraq.jar keystore.jks
 ...
 ```
-The run BioTraq as follows to create an initial configuration file and an initial database.
+The run iBioTraq as follows to create an initial configuration file and an initial database.
 ```
 $ java -jar biotraq.jar init
 ```